rodu/protect-static/README.md

 ## How decryption takes place

-When the user is redirected to `/[sourceFolder]/index.html`, the service worker proceeds to intercept all the `GET` requests made to the `/[sourceFolder]` folder for files matching any of the `encryptExtensions` extension entries.
+When the user is redirected to `/[sourceFolder]/index.html`, the service worker proceeds to intercept all the `GET` requests made to the `/[sourceFolder]` folder for files matching any of the `encryptExtensions` entries.

 For each `GET` request matching this criteria, the service worker proceeds to decrypt the `Response` text on the fly, using the AES-GCM algorithm and the password initially provided.